 Powering 200+MHz microprocessors requires high current, tight tolerance, fast transient response power supplies.
 Fast load transients mandate bulk output capacitance to maintain regulation and thus, cost increases.
 Surface mount tantalum capacitors are expensive and require voltage derating for reliable performance.
 Electrolytic capacitors are physically large and exhibit increased ESR with age.
 Therefore, transient response and regulation performance degrade.

 To improve profit margins, some manufacturers reduce output capacitance and ignore the true regulation requirements.
 Many power supplies are deemed reliable if Windows95 boots up more than once.
 Most motherboards are only warranted for 90 days.
 LTC believes that many system crashes (blamed on software) are attributable to poor power supply regulation.
-To address these issues, Linear Technology introduces the LT1575/LT1577.
+To address these issues, Analog Devices introduced the LT1575/LT1577.

 New LTC Regulator Controllers